-Picture below has been taken from the train window as the train approaches Upper Tyndrum Station.
-The mountain is Ben Lui (Beinn Laoigh translates as Calf Mountain).
+Picture below is the view you would see from the train window as the train approaches Upper Tyndrum Station.
+The mountain is Ben Lui (Beinn Laoigh) translates as Calf Mountain).
 The train climbs gradually above the road on the long ascent to the Tyndrum summit.
 Below and beyond the road and the first band of trees the Oban section of the West Highland Lines leads to Tyndrum Lower Station.
 Many of the service trains and all winter services run as a combined Oban and Fort William/Mallaig service from Glasgow and divide/couple together at Crianlarich.
 Passengers on either line can often observe the ‘other half’ of their train across the valley.